ryanklee/LLM-Workflow-Director/docs/domain_model.md

    - Uses StateManager to track and update project state
    - Uses ConstraintEngine to validate state transitions
    - Uses PriorityManager to determine task priorities
-   - Uses LLMManager for AI-assisted tasks
+   - Uses ClaudeManager for AI-assisted tasks
    - Uses UserInteractionHandler for user inputs
    - Coordinates with ProjectStructureManager for structure-related tasks
    - Utilizes DocumentationGenerator for documentation tasks